Caption: Cutting diamond discs for concrete

 The initial step is considering the material that you want to cut.
 Continuous and segmented rims are both suitable for hard applications.
 However, if you are going for particularly thick and rough materials, a continuous rim should be your choice.

 The next thing to consider is the blade’s size.
 Although segmented rims are available in various sizes, the most popular diameter is 12 inches, and you will frequently find even bigger blades than that.
-That is why you should combine circular, concrete, and masonry saws with this blade.
+You should combine circular, concrete, and masonry saws with this blade.

 The sizes are the same for a continuous rim, which means you can find a diameter as big as 14 inches.
 However, you will frequently encounter these blades with a five-inch diameter, which makes them suitable for handheld grinders.
 Big continuous rims, however, are more than suitable for tile and circular saws.